FgForrest/evitaDB/documentation/user/en/solve/routing.md

 </LS>
 <LS to="r">

-In REST, you can either use "wildcard" definition to fetch all available data or "wildcard" definition for each entity part (attributes / associated data etc.) you want to fetch.
-But you cannot currently specify individual data to fetch in this type of query in the REST.
-You would usually need to make another query to get detailed data once you know the entity type.
+In REST, you can either use a "wildcard" definition to fetch all available data, or you can use a "wildcard" definition for each entity part (attributes/associated data, etc.) that you want to fetch.
+However, you cannot currently specify individual data to be fetched in this type of query in REST.
+You would typically need to make another query to get detailed data once you know the entity type.

 To demonstrate the behavior of such a query, let's define a query that requires all data from both the `Product` and `Category` collections, but returns different data for each entity type: